 Each client engagement will be limited to 25 hours of pro-bono work.

 Do I have to pay for services/technical assistance?

 No. Services are free to individuals with limited access to capital and resources.
 However, each client engagement will be limited to a maximum of 25 hours of free consulting and project work.

 - Once we receive your application, it will be reviewed by one of our staff members

-- If project approved, a client will be provided with a Consent Agreement Form to start the process
+- If the project is approved, a client will be provided with a Consent Agreement Form to start the process

-- The project will be assigned to one of CEI student consultants
+- The project will be assigned to one of CEI's student consultants

 - The student will reach out to the client via email or a virtual meeting to get more information, set project specifications and timelines

 - The student will work to develop the tangible solution